allegheny-college-sandbox/cmpsc-100-fall-2019-practical-12/README.md

 * Somehow, it allows infinite attempts to unlock it (we might want to advise the bank managers otherwise, later)
 * When the correct code is entered, the safe opens, and the jackpot/bonanza/contents are revealed

+Somehow, G. Wiz got a copy of the list of potential keys -- your job is to put the heist together!

 ## Required deliverables

 Each member of your team must work on one of the following parts indepdent of each other on an indepdenent `branch` in your group's `git` repository (we'll talk about this before starting the activity).